 James M. Martin

-Mr. Martin has an MFA in Production and has worked in a variety of production environments including news, commercial and corporate production with stints as a news producer, technical director and production manager.
+Mr. Martin holds an MFA in Production and has worked in a variety of media environments including commercial, corporate and news production with stints as a producer, technical director, editor and production manager.
 In academic production he has directed and produced numerous university and community oriented programs including sports, performing arts and special events programming.
-With a specialty in editing, Mr. Martin also teaches courses in studio and field production, writing and various production workshops.
-He continues to write short films and is currently developing an online comedy series that features puppets.
+Mr. Martin also teaches courses in studio and field production, writing and various production workshops.
+He is currently at work on the upcoming comedy webseries Monicaland (featuring puppet characters of course....) and continues to write and direct short films.

 Mr. Tooch comes to UNT from The Shakespeare Theatre in Washington, DC, where he served as the Assistant Technical Director of a LORT B regional theatre under the artistic direction of Michael Kahn.
 Prior to the Shakespeare, Mario spent three years in the graduate program at the prestigious Yale School of Drama in the Department of Technical Design and Production.
 While attending Yale, Mario spent his summers working as an Assistant Technical Director at the Old Globe Theatre in San Diego, California.
 His undergraduate degree in Drama is from the Clair Trevor School of the Arts at the University of California at Irvine.